nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 You will also note that it creates a parameter file, similar to the previous example ready for deployment by Cloudformation.

+7. The Service role for this second CodeBuild requires the following policies: S3FullAccess, SagemakerFullAccess, and the DockerCodeBuildPolicy.

-7. Commit your changes to Git, and review the project execution in CodeBuild.
+8. Commit your changes to Git, and review the project execution in CodeBuild.
 Fix any errors before proceeding.

 ## 8. Create the CodePipeline along with the CloudFormation CodeDeploy step.